Star Trek: Picard: Publishing

 In September 2019, CBS announced a novel written by frequent Star Trek author Una McCormack to be published by Simon & Schuster in February 2020.
 Titled The Last Best Hope, the novel introduces several characters from the first season and leads directly into its events.
 A three-issue comic book titled Star Trek: Picard – Countdown was also set to be released beginning that November by IDW Publishing.
 Written by Mike Johnson and Picard supervising producer Kirsten Beyer, the comic is set in 2385, and depicts Admiral Picard's actions during the evacuation of Romulus.
 A second novel, Dark Veil by James Swallow, was published in January 2021 and follows Riker and Troi aboard the USS Titan a year after Picard retires from Starfleet.
 Rogue Elements by John Jackson Miller was released in August 2021 and tells the backstory of Cristóbal Rios.

 Another three-issue comic by Johnson and Beyer, Star Trek: Picard – Stargazer, is set between the second and third seasons.
 Published by IDW beginning in August 2022, it features art by Angel Hernandez and tells a story in which Picard returns to helm the USS Stargazer.
 McCormack's second Picard novel, Second Self, centers on Raffi Musiker between the first and second seasons.
 It was released in September 2022.

 Aftershows

-The Ready Room

 In January 2020, CBS All Access announced that The Next Generation actor Wil Wheaton would host a new season of the Star Trek aftershow The Ready Room, to stream after the release of each Picard episode.
-Wheaton replaced Naomi Kyle, who hosted the series for its first run after episodes of Discoverys second season.

-Official podcast

-After the series premiere on January 23, 2020, Deadline Hollywood released the first episode of the Star Trek: Picard Podcast, a weekly podcast sponsored by CBS All Access and hosted by Deadlines senior editor Dominic Patten and genre editor Geoff Boucher.
-Each episode of the podcast features interviews with the series' cast and creative team.
+Wheaton replaced Naomi Kyle, who hosted the series for its first run after episodes of Discovery's second season.
+After each episode of the first season, Deadline Hollywood released an episode of a weekly aftershow podcast titled Star Trek: Picard Podcast.
+Hosted by Deadline's senior editor Dominic Patten and genre editor Geoff Boucher, each episode of the podcast features interviews with the series' cast and creative team.